 She had a solo recital centered on Sonata in Romantic times and also wrote a thesis; A Study of Vivaldi’s Early Solo Concerto Forced on "L’Estro Armonico" Op.
 3 (1711).

 She was appointed Associate Principal Violin Player of the Guri Philhamonic Orchestra in the spring of 2010 and she also played as a guest Principal violinist several times.
 In the Guri Philhamonic Orchestra, she performed the Vivaldi Concerto for 4 violins in B minor as a soloist.

-Jaesun Han also played with many orchestras including the Seoul Philhamonic Orchestra, Gangnam Symphony Orchestra, Seoul Symphony Orchestra, Metro Philhamonic orchestra, Eirene Philhamonic Orchestra, MJD International Orchestra, Soli-all Orchestra, Gwacheon Symphony Orchestra, Hyosung Chamber Orchestra, New Seoul Philhamonic Orchestra and many other orchestras.
+Jaesun Han also performed in many orchestras, including the Seoul Philharmonic Orchestra, Gangnam Symphony Orchestra, Seoul Symphony Orchestra, Metro Philharmonic Orchestra, Eirene Philharmonic Orchestra, MJD International Orchestra, Soli-all Orchestra, Gwacheon Symphony Orchestra, Hyosung Chamber Orchestra, and the New Seoul Philharmonic Orchestra, among others.
 Ms. Han has appeared as a soloist and chamber musician, not only in Korea and the United States, but also in Russia, Israel, Thailand, Japan, and Taiwan.
 Beginning in summer of 2000, she also made numerous mission trips to Japan and Thailand, where she taught and performed at Saitama Super Arena, Amori Prison, and many universities.

 Ms. Han is an enthusiastic violin teacher, and has Music Teacher Certification and after School Music Certification from Seoul, Korea.
 She also taught at many elementary and high schools.
 In addition, she worked as an instructor at the headquarters of the YAMAHA Music School of Korea.
 As a teacher, Ms. Han’s students have received awards and prizes.